neillock/AI_ML_Workshops/lab-1-Building_Chat_Bots_With_Lex/README.md

 Here we will create a Lambda function that has some Javascript code to detect the intent name (&#39;GetAccountDetail&#39; and return values based on the AccountType and if the Pin number was entered correctly.

-In the Lambda function we have hardcoded an Array of data but in a real world example we would have authenteicated the user and would use a database lookup for the account balances.
+In the Lambda function we have hard-coded an Array of data but in a real world example we would have authenticated the user and would use a database lookup for the account balances.

 1. Use the AWS Console to navigate to Lambda.
 2. Click on the orange &#39;Create a function&#39; link under the &#39;Getting Started&#39; section